 The Plan also coordinates the various factors which influence community development such as sewer and water, transportation, housing, commerce, industry, schools, land use, recreation, and natural resources.
 It establishes goals and policies which recognize and plan for the interrelationships and interactions of these factors.
 The Clatsop Plains Community Plan builds upon the work of the countywide Comprehensive Plan by identifying trends and issues specific to the planning area and developing policies to address those concerns.
-For example,

-Clatsop County has taken an exception to the Statewide Planning Goal 3: Agricultural Lands and to a portion of Statewide Planning Goal 18: Beaches and Dunes in the Clatsop Plains Planning Area.
+For example, Clatsop County has taken an exception to the Statewide Planning Goal 3: Agricultural Lands and to a portion of Statewide Planning Goal 18: Beaches and Dunes in the Clatsop Plains Planning Area.
 An exception is when the governing body, in this case the Board of County Commissioners, decides it cannot apply a Statewide Planning Goal requirement for a specific situation.
 A list of all exception areas is available at the Clatsop County Community Development Department.

-A primary consideration in the preparation of a comprehensive plan should be its usefulness.
-The Clatsop County Comprehensive Plan and the attendant community plans are a statement of public goals, policies, objectives and standards that are intended to be used in making specific decisions about present and future land use, along with various maps.

-In addition, the plan contains intent statements in a narrative form.
-These statements explain the basis and intent for the County's position on each subject in the plan and have significance in clarifying and setting County policy.
-Goals, policies, objectives and standards are implemented when the County reviews individual land use actions.
-To determine whether a specific land use proposal is appropriate, a decision must be made concerning the applicability of each goal, policy or standard.
+The Clatsop County Comprehensive Plan and the attendant community plans are a statement of public goals, policies, objectives and standards, developed in accord with Goal 1 and public input, that are intended to be used in making specific decisions about present and future land use, along with various maps.
+To determine whether a specific land use proposal is appropriate, a decision must be made concerning the applicability of each goal, policy or standard to the proposed project.
+A proposed development must be consistent with both the county's Comprehensive Plan, applicable community plan, and development standards in order to achieve the vision outlined in these foundational documents.